 - thanksgiving and gratitude

-Adapting the ACTS Prayer Model: A Simple Prayer Routine in your time of handwriting the Bible is a wonderful way of expressing praise and worship to God.
-You can grab the free PDF for the ACTS Prayer Model right here.
+Adapting the ACTS Prayer Model in your time of handwriting the Bible is a wonderful way of expressing praise and worship to God.

 I’d love to hear your thoughts on this.
 Have you ever experienced times of praise and worship during your Bible writing times?